 This is the question that drives most dual-eligibility research.
 The short answer:

 Medicare: pays for up to 100 days of skilled nursing facility care after a qualifying 3-day inpatient hospital stay.
 Days 1-20 fully covered; days 21-100 the patient pays $217/day coinsurance in 2026.
 Medicare does NOT pay for long-term custodial nursing-facility care or assisted living.
+Two details on the 3-day rule are worth knowing before a discharge: time spent under observation or in the emergency room before formal admission does not count toward the 3 days, even overnight; and the 3-day minimum may be waived if the doctor participates in an Accountable Care Organization approved for a SNF 3-Day Rule Waiver, or if the patient is in a Medicare Advantage plan that waives it.
+Ask the hospital whether the stay is inpatient or observation.

 TennCare CHOICES: pays for long-term care in three setting types:

-• CHOICES Group 1, nursing facility (full coverage; member pays a calculated patient-liability amount based on income above the personal needs allowance)
+• CHOICES Group 1, nursing facility (full coverage; the member pays a calculated patient-liability amount based on income above the personal needs allowance)

-• CHOICES Group 2, HCBS in the community or in an assisted living facility ($107,627.55/year cost-neutrality cap; AL R&B not covered)
+• CHOICES Group 2, home and community based services in the community or in an assisted living facility, subject to an individual cost-neutrality cap of $107,627.55 per year for 2026 (room and board in assisted living is not covered)

 For full-benefit duals receiving long-term care, Medicare and TennCare CHOICES coordinate this way: Medicare pays for skilled medical services (physician visits, hospitalizations, prescriptions, the first 100 days of skilled rehab in a nursing facility); CHOICES pays for the long-term custodial care after Medicare's coverage ends, plus all the medical cost-sharing along the way.